cranrob/home_vpn/README.md

     ```
 ![QR-pic](https://github.com/cranrob/home_vpn/raw/main/IMG/vpn-qr.jpg)

+## Step 7: Set Up Port Forwarding On Your Router
+This step will vary depending what brand of router you have.
+[This page](https://www.noip.com/support/knowledgebase/general-port-forwarding-guide/)
+has information on how to configure port forwarding on popular routers.

+You will need to forward UDP Port 51820 (or the port you selected during setup) to the IP address of your Raspberry Pi.

-## Step 7: Install the Wireguard VPN Client on your devices and configure them
+## Step 8: Install the Wireguard VPN Client on your devices and configure them
 1. Wireguard Client is available for Windows, MacOS, IOS, Android, and manhy other platforms.
 Check [the wireguard site](https://wireguard.com/install) for links.
 2. On phones, you can add a configuration using the option "Create from QR Code"
 3. On computers, you have to "Import tunnel from file" and give it the configuration file generated  in the previous step.

-## Step 8: Enjoy!
+## Step 9: Enjoy!